BIPL-UoL/An-Automated-Cell-Line-Authentication-Method-for-AstraZeneca-Global-Cell-Bank/README.md

 # An Automated Cell Line Authentication Method for AstraZeneca Global Cell Bank

-This is the official public Pytorch implementation for our paper (paper link), which was submitted to Nature Scientific Report.
+This is the official public Pytorch implementation for our paper (https://www.nature.com/articles/s41598-022-12099-3).

 For any issue and question, please email [lt228@leicester.ac.uk]